top of page

 Application Deadline: Applications typically close in March.

-Eligibility: Summer Research interns must be high school students over the age of 14 by the start of the program.
-Student leads must be California residents.
-Student interns must reside in the U.S. Student leads must also be students over the age of 14 and may also be undergraduate students with a computer science background.
+Eligibility: Summer Research interns must be high school students over the age of 14 by the start of the program and California residents.

 Location: Lexington, MA.